Telefonica/opengateway-developers-website/v0/catalog/simswap/simswap.md

   uri: API Catalog
 content:
   excerpt: >-
-    The SIM Swap API from Open Gateway allows to check for SIM card swaps for fraud prevention purposes
+    The SIM Swap API from Open Gateway allows you to check for SIM card swaps for fraud prevention purposes
 ---

 The standardized SIM Swap API enables seamless integration of SIM swap detection and management functionality into your applications.
 This API enhances security by identifying potentially fraudulent activity and providing an additional layer of protection against unauthorized access.

-Additionally, the SIM Swap's Unified API Access feature ensures access to network capabilities of various carriers through a single, standardized interface.
+Additionally, the SIM Swap Unified API Access feature ensures access to network capabilities of various carriers through a single, standardized interface.
 This simplifies integration and improves efficiency for developers by consolidating access to multiple carrier networks.

 > 📘 Want to give it a try?
 > Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.